 a.
 The following requirements apply for DQ operating frequencies at or below 1333Gbps for all speed bins for the first column 1600/1867.

 5.2.2.
-Peak voltage calculation method
+Peak Voltage Calculation method

-The peak voltage of Differential Clock signals are calculated in a following equation.
+The peak voltage of Differential Clock signals are calculated in the following equation.